isomerpages/moe-pasirrissec/_signature-programmes/Overseas Twinning Programme/Japan.md

 In 2024, PRSS connected with Kojimachi Junior High School.
 We scaled up on the number of students participating in this overseas exchange to allow all Sec 1 students to be able to participate and benefit from it.
 In preparation for the session, the Sec 1 students created presentations to share with their Japanese friends about the education system in Singapore from their CCAs to what they do daily as a student in Singapore.
 They also shared about their hobbies, as well as attractions in Singapore and invited their Japanese friends to visit Singapore.

+Despite the language barrier, it was heartening to see that our students enjoyed the experience.
+Some of them took the initiative to learn Japanese for the interaction and used what they learnt during their conversations.
+Others used technology to translate and include Japanese words in their presentations to help their Japanese friends understand the content.
+Others learnt to change the settings in Zoom to translate their conversation from Japanese to English.
+Going forward, we hope to continue to provide Pasirians these rich authentic experiences to broaden their horizons beyond Singapore and to be global citizens who are rooted to Singapore.

 ![](/images/Signature%20Programmes/Twinning/1.jpg)<br>
 ![](/images/Signature%20Programmes/Twinning/2.jpg)<br>
 ![](/images/Signature%20Programmes/Twinning/3.jpg)<br>